How Much Does Parking Lot Striping Cost in 2025?

 Call-Out Fees

-Call-out fees range from $150 to $300.
+Call-out fees (sometimes called mobilization fees) range from $150 to $350.
 This covers travel time and overhead, such as fuel, insurance, and permits.
 Call-out fees are typical for most on-site work.
-Not all contractors charge this, instead including the cost in the project price.
+Not all contractors charge this; instead, they include the cost in the project price.

 Accessible Spaces

-Accessibility spaces cost $20 to $40 each and usually require blue paint.
+Accessibility spaces cost $25 to $40 each and usually require blue paint in addition to the normal white or yellow paint you’re using elsewhere.
 The added cost comes from the symbol put in the space and not necessarily from the lines around it.
-These lines are sometimes done in blue paint as well.
-You may pay an additional fee for any cross hatching needed next to spaces used for van accessibility.
+These lines are sometimes painted in blue as well.
+You may pay an additional fee for any cross-hatching needed next to spaces used for van accessibility.

 Parking Lot Sealing

 The cost to seal asphalt paving in a parking lot runs from $2,000 to $8,000 or more, depending on size.
-You’ll pay an average of $0.25 per square foot or $5,500 per half acre.
+You’ll pay an average of $0.15 to $0.25 per square foot or $3,270 to $5,450 per half acre.
 Since parking lots experience higher traffic than the average driveway, they sometimes need two coats of sealant.
-This also raises the prices of sealing a driveway.

 Ask a Pro